 Yes, the music is annoying...that's the point.
 This is a website hand-coded in HTML to evoke 1999, there has to be an annoying MIDI file playing.
 Click the link at the bottom of the page to turn it off, and click the parrot to turn it on again.
-It should be cycling through a selection of a few songs, and yes, they have to be MIDI or I'll probably get some kind of threatening DMCA takedown notice.
+It should be cycling through a selection of a few songs, and yes, they have to be MIDI or I could get some kind of threatening DMCA takedown notice.

 This part of the website might eventually mention pirates of the non-marine variety, and possibly fictional ones in the future, but for now, it's a place to infodump about my current kick for reading about historical pirates.
 (And yes, this is the fault of Our Flag Means Death.)